 2. What problem does Cardano solve, and what are the coin’s investment prospects?

-Cardano makes cryptocurrencies and the blockchain realistic technologies for use in the real world.
+Cardano makes cryptocurrencies and blockchain realistic technologies for use in the real world.
 It does this by creating a platform focused on scalability and interoperability, which can process fast transactions and facilitates interactions between apps, cryptocurrencies, and mainstream institutions.

 ADA’s prospects depends on how well Cardano can scale up its platform.
 A lot of its work is promising, not least because it’s created a central treasury that offers grants to developers whose ideas are the most popular – as voted on by ADA token holders.
 That should put it in a good spot to react to the latest demands.

-Despite its good work, the challenge for Cardano is the same as for many other ‘third gen’ blockchain platforms: there’s a lot of them.
+Despite its good work, the challenge for Cardano is the same as for many other ‘third gen’ blockchain platforms: there are a lot of them.
 Bitcoin and Ethereum dominated the first two generations in part because there was much less competition, Cardano has to battle with a mass of alternatives competing for the same space.
 You can follow the latest news from all these cryptocurrencies below:

 3. Do you want to hold Cardano for the long term?

 ADA could be a good long term investment if you want to support the platform or stake your coins to earn rewards.
 It has a lot of competition muscling in on the same field, but it benefits from good name recognition and some big-name backers.
 Here are a couple of final things to think.

 Considerations for a long term investment strategy